Choosing Everything: Why Queerness Is Freedom To Me

 Because we can pass as straight.
 Because we tend to engage in heteronormative sex.
 Because because because because because….

-It wasn’t until I had my first solo, sexual, no-men-in-the-room experience that I realized, Wait, no, THIS is for me.
+It wasn’t until I had my first solo, sexual, no-men-in-the-room experience that I realised, Wait, no, THIS is for me.

 This is for me.